Nas: People, the Arabic word

 وَإِذَا بَلَغَ ٱلۡأَطۡفَـٰلُ مِنكُمُ ٱلۡحُلُمَ فَلۡيَسۡتَـٔۡذِنُواْ ڪَمَا ٱسۡتَـٔۡذَنَ ٱلَّذِينَ مِن قَبۡلِهِمۡۚ كَذَٲلِكَ يُبَيِّنُ ٱللَّهُ لَڪُمۡ ءَايَـٰتِهِۦۗ وَٱللَّهُ عَلِيمٌ حَڪِيمٌ۬ (٥٩)

 59. When the children among you reach puberty, they must ask permission, as those before them asked permission.
-God thus clarifies His revelations for you.
-God is Knowledgeable and Wise.
+Allah thus clarifies Its revelations for you.
+Allah is Knowledgeable and Wise.

 The age of marriage, in contrast, is mentioned in Chapter 4 (al-Nisa), verse 6, as “al-nikāḥ”: